r00b/DukePerson-manager/README.md

 * added a field for adding Team
 * UIPickerViews for configuring properties that are enums (i.e. gender, role)
 * Separate text boxes for languages and hobbies to prevent user error when adding languages or hobbies
+* ability to delete DukePerson entries via the TableView

 Known bugs: